 Romance Your Valentine Without Having To Spend A Dollar

-There will be romance around the world where couples will be celebrating Valentine’s Day with their Valentine this weekend.
+There will be romance worldwide where couples celebrate Valentine’s Day with their Valentine this weekend.

 Don’t let the fact that you can’t afford to splurge on your Valentine get you down.

 Why?
 Simple.
-I love her every day and one day is not going to make a difference to the rest of the year.
+I love her every day; one day will not make a difference to the rest of the year.

-Besides the romance market becomes inflated on February 14th to the point that you have to question your financial sanity.
+Besides, the romance market inflated on February 14th to the point that you have to question your financial sanity.

-There aren’t many Valentine’s Day deals available until the day after which means you’ll have to think frugal or free.
+There aren’t many Valentine’s Day deals available until the day after, so you’ll have to think frugal or free.

-This will be my second Valentine’s Day with my Valentine and I’m afraid I’m very tight with money to start the year.
+This will be my second Valentine’s Day with my Valentine, and I’m afraid I’m very tight with money.

-My girlfriend is very understanding and knows the predicament I’m in with my financial situation.
+My girlfriend is very understanding and knows my predicament with my financial situation.

-On the other hand, I think it’s important for both of us to stay balanced so we understand the meaning of Valentine’s.
+On the other hand, I think it’s essential for us to stay balanced so we understand the meaning of Valentine’s.

-If I’m going to spend the rest of my life with her I want to know that she will accept me in good times and bad.
+If I spend the rest of my life with her, I want to know that she will accept me in good times and bad.